T-Mobile 5G Home Internet: The Good and the Bad. My Full Review

 Notice there are no settings controls!
 It’s just a status panel, not a control panel.
 To set anything, you need to use the T-Life app.

-I would also prefer being able to access the gateway settings via Ethernet and not Wi-Fi.
+I also prefer being able to access the gateway settings via Ethernet and not Wi-Fi.
 Why?
 Because if you change your Wi-Fi network name or password, you immediately lose access to the control panel until you change your phone to that network.
 If you made a mistake when setting your password, you’ll have to reset the gateway and start over.

 But even in the T-Life app, hardly anything is adjustable.
 Basically, you can reboot it and set your Wi-Fi network name, password, a few other Wi-Fi settings, and that’s about it.